ThomasRohde/archi-scripts/docs-source/Documentation Augmenter.ajs.md

 1. **Ensure Ollama is running**: Open a terminal and run `ollama serve` to start the Ollama server.
 2. **Check the console output**: Look for any error messages in the Archi console.
-3. **Verify model availability**: Make sure the specified model (e.g., 'llama3.1') is downloaded and available in Ollama.
+3. **Verify model availability**: Make sure the specified model is downloaded and available in Ollama.
+4. **Check settings**: Ensure the settings in the Integration Settings dialog are correct.
-4. **Restart Archi**: Sometimes, restarting Archi can resolve connectivity issues with Ollama.
+5. **Restart Archi**: Sometimes, restarting Archi can resolve connectivity issues with Ollama.

 ## Best Practices